-To preserve sufficient time for the Board to conduct its business, any person appearing before the Board is expected to follow these guidelines:
+The individuals appearing before the Board are expected to follow these guidelines:

-- Address the Board only at the appropriate time as indicated on the agenda and when recognized by the Board President.
-This includes following the directives of the Board President to maintain order and decorum for all. - 2.
-Use a sign-in sheet, if requested. - 3.
+- 1. Address the Board only at the appropriate time as indicated on the agenda and when recognized by the Board President. - 2.
 Identify oneself and be brief.
-Ordinarily, the time for any one person to address the Board during public participation shall be limited.
-If multiple individuals wish to address the Board on the same subject, the group is encouraged to appoint a spokesperson. - 4.
-Observe, when necessary and appropriate, the Board President's authority to: - a.
-Shorten the time for each person to address the Board during public participation to conserve time and give the maximum number of people an opportunity to speak; and/or - b.
-Determine procedural matters regarding public participation not otherwise covered in Board policy. - 5.
-Conduct oneself with respect and civility toward others and otherwise abide by Board policy 8:30, Visitors to and Conduct on School Property.
+Ordinarily, comments shall be limited to 5 minutes.
+In unusual circumstances, and when an individual has made a request in advance to speak for a longer period of time, the individual may be allowed to speak for more than 5 minutes. - 3.
+Observe the Board President's decision to shorten public comment to conserve time and give the maximum number of individuals an opportunity to speak. - 4.
+Observe the Board President's decision to determine procedural matters regarding public participation not otherwise covered in Board policy. - 5.
+Conduct oneself with respect and civility toward others and otherwise abide by Board policy, 8:30, Visitors to and Conduct on School Property.